 Extraneous material that does not relate to the answer to the research question should be avoided.
+Models should be the work of the student(s), rather than commercially designed and prepared.

-8. Project components should meet all criteria shown on the Judges' Scoring Sheet posted following this guide on the www.gcss.net website.
+8. Project components should meet all criteria shown on the Judges' Scoring Sheet posted following this guide.